atomousek/evaluating_flow/README.md

 # Natural  Criteria  for  Pedestrian  Flow  Forecasting  Models  Comparison

 This repository contains testing scripts and testing data used for model evaluation through social disturbance benchmark.
-Additionally, models evaluated in RAL paper are included.
+Additionally, models evaluated in paper are included.

 The scripts enable to evaluate the models with different experiment parameters.